How is a drug allergy diagnosed?

 If you have a reaction

-Call 911 right away if you have trouble
+Call 911 right away if you have signs of a severe allergic reaction, such as trouble

-If you have a severe reaction, your first treatment may occur in an emergency room.
-You may get an epinephrine shot to help you breathe.
-You may also get medicines, such as
+You may need an epinephrine shot to help you breathe.
+In the emergency room you may also get medicines, such as

 If you have a mild